 Heterogeneous vs heterogenous

-Heterogeneous refers to a structure with dissimilar components or elements.
-For example a dermoid cyst has heterogeneous attenuation on CT.
+Heterogeneous refers to a structure with dissimilar components or elements, appearing irregular or variegated.
+For example, a dermoid cyst has heterogeneous attenuation on CT.
 It is the antonym for homogeneous, meaning a structure with similar components.

 - 1. dictionary.com